IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 show_facets      boolean  Whether or not to show facets that can be operated on by the "fq" parameter.
 False by default.
 See :ref:`advanced search example <advancedsearch-example>`. fq               string   A filter query on the search term.
 Multiple "fq" parameters can be used.
 See :ref:`advanced search example <advancedsearch-example>`. show_entity_ids  boolean  Whether or not to show the database IDs of the search results (for developer use). metadata_fields  string	  Includes the requested fields for each dataset in the response.
 Multiple "metadata_fields" parameters can be used to include several fields.
-The value must be with the form "{metadata_field_set_name}:{field_name}" to include a specific field from a metadata field set or "{metadata_field_set_name}:\*" to include all the fields for a metadata field set. {field_name} could not be a sub field of a compound field and if {field_name} is a compound field, all sub-fields are included.
+The value must be in the form "{metadata_block_name}:{field_name}" to include a specific field from a metadata block (see :ref:`example <dynamic-citation-some>`) or "{metadata_field_set_name}:\*" to include all the fields for a metadata block (see :ref:`example <dynamic-citation-all>`). "{field_name}" cannot be a subfield of a compound field.
+If "{field_name}" is a compound field, all subfields are included.
 ===============  =======  ===========

 Basic Search Example